 Track your expenses

 Modern POS systems make it easy to track sales, but it’s up to you to set up a way to track expenses.
-Keeping track of your expenses is fundamental to monitoring the growth of your business, building financial statements, keeping track of deductible expenses and preparing tax returns.
+Keeping track of your expenses is fundamental to monitoring the growth of your business, building financial statements, keeping track of deductible expenses, and preparing tax returns.

 Tracking expenses can be as simple as keeping an Excel spreadsheet.
 Many small business owners do their own bookkeeping or outsource to a part-time bookkeeper.
-There’s also software that can help you track your expenses, including tools like Bench, Manager.io, QuickBooks, FreshBooks or Xero.
-Create a system for recording receipts too, in case there are any questions down the road with your tax return.
+There’s also software that can help you track your expenses, including tools like Bench, Manager.io, QuickBooks, FreshBooks, or Xero.
+Create a system for recording receipts, too, in case there are any questions down the road with your tax return.

 Get familiar with GAAP

-GAAP stands for Generally Accepted Accounting Principles, which are the best practice accounting processes and strategies for businesses across the United States.
+GAAP stands for Generally Accepted Accounting Principles, the best practice accounting processes and strategies for businesses across the United States.
 The GAAP were set up by the Financial Accounting Standards Board (FASB) to create consistent quality and set the standard for accounting activities for companies of all sizes.
 Publicly traded companies are required by law to follow the GAAP; starting with a foundational understanding of these principles can benefit your business in the long run.

 [Read more: 17 Accounting Terms To Know (Even If You Have an Accountant)]